Internet in Iceland: Access technology

 Over 97.5% of homes in Iceland have full fibre access.
-Míla offers a XG-PON/GPON network with a minimum flat rate delivered at 1 Gbit/s, and additional access tiers of 2.5, 5 and 10 Gbit/s.
-Ljósleiðarinn's network is based on a PTP ethernet network, with a minimum flat rate delivered at 1 Gbit/s and an additional charge for 10 Gbit/s service.
-Ljósleiðarinn's full fibre network extends to 100% of the Reykjavík capital area as of 2016.
+Míla offers a XGS-PON/GPON network with a minimum flat rate delivered at 1 Gbit/s, and additional access tiers of 2.5, 5 and 10 Gbit/s.
+Ljósleiðarinn's network is based on a PTP ethernet network, with a minimum flat rate delivered at 1 Gbit/s and also offers up to 10 Gbit/s service by PTP and XGS-PON.
+Ljósleiðarinn's full fibre network extended to 100% of the Reykjavík capital area by 2016 and smaller towns such as Reykjanesbær, Akranes, Þorlákshöfn, Hella, Selfoss and Hvolsvöllur by 2017.
 Míla operates full-fibre access networks in most urban areas of Iceland but does not have as complete coverage of the Reykjavík area.
-Ljósleiðarinn also has 100% fibre coverage in smaller towns such as Reykjanesbær, Akranes, Þorlákshöfn, Hella, Selfoss and Hvolsvöllur.

 There are other smaller fibre networks run by local municipalities and companies, a major one being Tengir in the north east of Iceland providing a fibre network to Akureyri and surrounding regions offering up to >1 Gbit/s speeds.

 Rural Access

 The government has engaged in a programme called Ísland Ljóstengt running from 2016 to 2022 which funded FTTH deployment to 5,500 rural locations.
-As of 2022, around 1,800 locations remain that only have ADSL service (lower than 10 Mbit/s speed), accounting for 1.3% of connections.
+In 2022, around 1,800 locations remained that only had ADSL service (lower than 10 Mbit/s speed), accounting for 1.3% of connections at the time.
 Many rural towns in Iceland dependent on VDSL and were out of the scope of previous funding as it only applied to farms and extra-urban locations.

 The Government of Iceland stated in 2024 that their goal is for 100% of homes and businesses to have access to full fibre internet by the year 2026, by issuing grants to telecom operators to upgrade to full fibre connections in rural towns where it is currently uneconomical to do so.

-As of 2022 there are also 64,000 active data-only 4G/5G subscriptions, mainly used for second homes and Mi-Fi devices, as well as serving as an alternative to fixed-line DSL/fibre services.
+As of 2022 there are also 64,000 active data-only 4G/5G subscriptions, mainly used for second homes and Mi-Fi devices, as well as serving as an alternative to fixed-line services.
 Starlink began offering Low Earth Orbit (LEO) satellite internet access in Iceland in February 2023, although a local gateway has not been established.